Skip to main content

 • Cognitive Function ∞ Estradiol plays a role in neuroprotection and cognitive processes, including memory and mood regulation.
 Imbalances can contribute to emotional volatility or brain fog.

 Recognizing these functions helps clarify the goal.
 The objective is to manage the conversion of testosterone to estradiol, keeping levels within an optimal therapeutic window.
-Your habits are your most direct and sustainable means of influencing this delicate biological balance.
+Your diet and exercise habits are your most direct and sustainable means of influencing this delicate biological balance.

 Intermediate